spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware.md

 # Next Steps

-Now you are ready to create a tenant.
-When the tenant is created, you can configure authentication types in tenant settings and create users and teams.
+Now you can configure authentication types in tenant settings and create users and teams.

 # Resources

-- Create Tenant
+TBS

 <br />